yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 Rename a file or directory, or bulk rename if multiple files are selected (`$EDITOR` is used to edit the filenames by default).

+- `--hovered`: Always rename the hovered file regardless of the selection state.
 - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.
 - `--cursor`: Specify the cursor position of the renaming input box.
   - `"end"`: The end of the filename.